It All Began in the Garden of Eden

 So, what’s the solution?
 Humility.
 It causes us to consider ourselves relatively unimportant compared to others.
 Humility is essential to agape love, because we must first humble ourselves before we can serve others effectively.
 In humility, we step down from our pedestals of importance; in agape, we lift others up.

-Jesus said, “Whoever humbles himself like this child is the greatest in the kingdom of heaven” (Mt 18:4).
+Jesus said “whoever takes the lowly position of this child is the greatest in the kingdom of heaven” (Mt 18:4).
 We need to be aware of our innate self-centeredness and allow God to help us develop true humility.